zhrexl/DrawOnYourScreen2/README.md

 * Draw over applications
 * Keep drawings on desktop background with persistence (notes, children's art ...)
 * Multi-monitor support
-* Initial stylus support
+* Stylus and Multi mouse Pointers Support
 * Export to SVG

 ## Development Goals

-* Better support for tablet, stylus and touchscreen
+* Add Smooth Tool
-* Migrate to GTK4 and libadwaita
+* Improve Move and Resize Stability
+* Improve UI for touch screens
-* Improve Perfomance
+* Improve Perfomance and Stability
+* Reorganize the code for better Maintainability

-## Install
+## Instalation 1

 1. Install it from [GNOME Extensions](https://extensions.gnome.org/extension/4937/draw-on-you-screen-2/)

-## Manually Install
+## Instalation 2

-1. Download and decompress or clone the repository
+1. Clone this repository
 2. Place the directory (the one that contains `metadata.json`) in `~/.local/share/gnome-shell/extensions`
 3. **Change the directory name** to `draw-on-your-screen2@zhrexl.github.com`
 4. Xorg: type `alt + F2` and `r` to restart gnome-shell
    Wayland: restart session
-5. Enable the extension with GNOME Extensions or GNOME Tweaks application
+5. Enable the extension with GNOME Extensions or GNOME Tweaks
 6. `Super + Alt + D` to test
-7. [https://github.com/zhrexl/DrawOnYourScreen2/issues](https://github.com/zhrexl/DrawOnYourScreen2/issues) to say it doesn't work
+7. [Click here](https://github.com/zhrexl/DrawOnYourScreen2/issues) to say it doesn't work

 ## Tips and tricks